Biochemistry, Chemistry and Physics

 CHEM 341 : Physical Chemistry I

-Rigorous mathematical treatment of gas laws, physical states of matter, solutions, thermodynamics, equilibrium, chemical potential, electrochemistry, and an introduction to quantum mechanics.
-3 Theory 1 Lab.
-Lab fee.
+This course is a rigorous mathematically grounded study of physical chemistry including gas laws, states of matter, solutions, thermodynamics, phase equilibria, equilibrium, chemical potential, and an introduction to quantum mechanics.
+A laboratory fee is required.

 credits